lruepke/FEM_lecture/sphinx/source/lecture3/fem_intro.rst

-Introduction: Finite Element Method (FEM)
+Introduction Finite Element Method (FEM)
 =========================================

 We will again use the 1-D steady state heat diffusion equation as an example and solve it using FEM.
 Formally speaking the steady-state diffusion equation is an **elliptic** PDE.
 Elliptic equations describe a large variety of steady state problems in earth sciences including diffusion, plate flexure, and incompressible flows.